Hanging Coffins of Sagada – Sagada, Philippines - Atlas Obscura

 Hundreds of wooden coffins dangle from cliffs and caves in the Philippines.

+This ancient custom starts with a burial gathering led by the deceased’s family and relatives.
+The burial includes days of mourning, butchering of livestock, and preparing the body for entombment.
+Thereafter, a family member caries the body to the cave or cliff where the coffin is waiting.
+It is believed that carrying the dead would transfer luck, blessings, and talents to the family.
 Instead of being placed into the ground, the coffins are hung either inside the caves or on the face of the cliffs, near the hanging coffins of their ancestors.
 The Sagada people have been practicing such burials for over 2,000 years, and some of the coffins are well over a century old.
 Eventually the coffins deteriorate and fall from their precarious positions.
+Specifically, the coffins are suspended in the rocky cliffs of Sagada’s Echo Valley.

 The reason the coffins were hung was due to the belief that the higher the dead were placed, the greater chance of their spirits reaching a higher nature in the afterlife.
 Many of the locations of the coffins are difficult to reach (and obviously should be left alone out of respect), but can be appreciated from afar.